roguetrainer/too-big-to-terraflop/README.md

 ## What is This?

-"Too Big to teraflop" is an interactive economic simulation that lets you experience firsthand how financial bubbles form and collapse.
+"Too Big to Teraflop" is an interactive economic simulation that lets you experience firsthand how financial bubbles form and collapse.
 You'll trade alongside AI-driven Value Traders and Momentum Traders as the market cycles through Minsky's five stages: Displacement, Boom, Euphoria, Distress, and Panic.

 The game demonstrates why stability breeds instability, and how even transformative technologies like AI can fuel speculative bubbles that eventually crash.